henry4k/website/posts/depressions.md

 understand it.

-Trying directly to solve a depressions cause may seem tempting in the first moment, but alas/unfortunately its often not that easy.
+Trying directly to solve a depressions cause may seem tempting in the first moment, but unfortunately its often not that easy.
-Because you're still depressed, you're still feeling bad.
+Because you're still depressed - you're still feeling bad.
 Which makes greater changes in your life way harder to accomplish.
 So, when facing a depression its probably a good idea to get in lucky mood before attempting to overcome it.
 This hopefully protects you from